Story #1906: Review, revise, and update architecture documentation

 Friday 04:10:11pm andy I think that until quatum computing becomes mainstream, there aren't enough people with enough compute power to break the 2048-bit keys.

-#1 Updated by Dave Vieglais over 9 years ago
+#1 Updated by Dave Vieglais about 10 years ago

 2048 bit keys are recommended in general best practice.

-#2 Updated by Matthew Jones over 9 years ago
+#2 Updated by Matthew Jones about 10 years ago

 The size of the certificate key won't really have an impact on throughput, because SSL only uses the asymmetric key for the initial SSL handshake, at which point a different symmetric key is used for traffic encryption because it is much faster -- the symmetric key chosen depends on how the SSL server and client are configured and what each will accept.
 So, although the SSL handshake will take marginally longer with a 4096 bit key (because it takes longer to encrypt and sign the challenge tokens), this is a very small amount of data and should be mostly ignorable.
 See: http://stackoverflow.com/questions/7426609/ssl-if-you-use-2048-bit-rsa-key-will-the-symmetric-key-that-is-negotiated-also